Emily the Criminal

 Emily the Criminal is a 2022 American crime thriller film written and directed by John Patton Ford in his feature directorial debut.
-It stars Aubrey Plaza as the title character, with Theo Rossi, Megalyn Echikunwoke, and Gina Gershon in supporting roles.
-The film follows Emily Benetto, a young woman saddled with student debt and locked out of the job market due to a minor criminal record, who gets involved in a credit card scam that pulls her into the criminal underworld of Los Angeles.
+It stars Aubrey Plaza as the titular character, alongside Theo Rossi, Megalyn Echikunwoke, and Gina Gershon in supporting roles.
+The film follows Emily Benetto, a young woman saddled with student debt and locked out of the job market due to a criminal record, who gets involved in a credit card scam that pulls her into the criminal underworld of Los Angeles.

-Emily the Criminal had its world premiere at the 38th Sundance Film Festival on January 24, 2022, and was theatrically released in the United States on August 12, 2022, by Vertical Entertainment and Roadside Attractions.
-The film received positive reviews from critics, with praise for its social commentary and Plaza's performance.
+Emily the Criminal had its world premiere at the 38th Sundance Film Festival on January 24, 2022, and was released theatrically in the United States on August 12, 2022, by Roadside Attractions and Vertical Entertainment.
+The film received positive reviews from critics, with praise for its screenplay and Plaza's performance.
 It earned four nominations at the 38th Independent Spirit Awards, including Best First Feature, with Ford winning Best First Screenplay.

 Plot

-Emily lives in Los Angeles and is deeply in debt.
-She struggles to pay off her student loans, largely because a felony conviction prevents her from obtaining a well-paying job.
-Consequently, she delivers food as an "independent contractor" for a catering company.
+Emily Benetto lives in Los Angeles and works as an independent contractor delivering food for a catering company.
+She is deeply in debt as she struggles to pay off her student loans.
+A felony conviction for aggravated assault prevents her from obtaining a well-paying job.

 A co-worker connects Emily to a "dummy shopper" service that promises to make her $200 in one hour.

-The service is revealed to be a credit card fraud ring, and Emily meets Youcef, one of its organizers, who instructs her to purchase a flat-screen TV using a fake card and ID.
-The next day, Emily is sent on a larger job (purchasing a car on a no-limit credit card) which goes poorly after the dealer discovers the scam, leading to a physical altercation.
+The service is revealed to be a credit card fraud ring.
+Emily meets Youcef, one of its organizers, who instructs her to purchase a flat-screen TV using a fake card and ID.
+The next day, Emily is sent to purchase a car.
+However, the dealer discovers the scam, leading to a physical altercation and Emily being injured.

-Youcef tends her wounds and they discuss their aspirations.
-Emily, an aspiring artist, wishes to visit South America once her loans are paid off, while Youcef plans to purchase a rental property with the money made from the fraud ring.
-On her request, Youcef teaches Emily how to make fake credit cards on her own.
-He gives her a taser for protection, and instructs her not to sell stolen goods at her home or scam the same store twice in a week.
-Youcef lies about his involvement with Emily to his cousin Khalil, with whom he works.

-While dogsitting for her childhood friend Liz, a buyer for some of her stolen goods follows Emily to her apartment and robs her of her earnings, taking the dog.
+As Youcef tends to her wounds, they discuss their aspirations.
+Emily, an aspiring artist, wishes to visit South America, while Youcef plans to purchase a rental property.
+Emily asks for a bigger role in his operation, and Youcef teaches her how to make fake credit cards.
+He gives her a taser for protection and instructs her not to sell stolen goods at her home or scam the same store twice in a week.
+When Youcef's partner and cousin Khalil discovers them together, Youcef denies working with Emily.
+While Emily dogsits for her childhood friend Liz, a buyer finds her apartment and robs her earnings, taking the dog as well.
 She tases the buyer and reclaims both.
-At a party, Emily learns that there is an opening at Liz's advertising agency, and that Liz has gotten her an interview with Alice, her boss.
-Emily invites Youcef to the party, which sparks a romance between them.